ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Figure~\ref{fig:fan1-relative-difference} shows Fan1's comparison between implementations but have been normalize to show the relative difference between each implementation against the baseline OpenCL counts; and presents the same results but allows us to zoom into the finer details of these raw counts.

+The "Total Unique Branch Instructions" and "90% Branch Instructions" are doubled in both the OpenACC and OpenMP versions compared to OpenCL and CUDA.
+This is due to the absolute number of branch instructions are doubled  --  \todo[inline]{reference SPIR code block}

 \begin{figure*}
     \centering
     \includegraphics[width=\textwidth,keepaspectratio]{codes/figures/fan1_relative}